tomasherceg/dotvvm-docs/Pages/basics-server-side-html-generation.md

 ## Server-Side HTML Generation and SEO

 DotVVM uses Knockout JS to create the MVVM experience, but that doesn't have to make your site SEO-unfriendly.
-The important controls support a server-side rendering which can make the data in the page indexable.
+The important DotVVM controls support server-side rendering which can make the data in the page indexable even if the search engine doesn't evaluate scripts.

 ### Server-Side Rendering

 You can use the `RenderSettings.Mode` property on HTML elements and most of the DotVVM controls.

-The default value for this property is `Client`, which means that all bindings are translated to the Knockout JS `data-bind` expressions and thus evaluated on the client.
+The default value for this property is `Client`, which means that all value bindings are translated to the Knockout JS `data-bind` expressions and thus evaluated on the client.

-When you switch the mode to the `Server`, the following situations will be rendered on the server side:
+When you switch the mode to the `Server`, the following samples will be rendered on the server side instead of generating Knockout JS code:

 * All value bindings used directly in text will be evaluated on the server and rendered directly in the page.